 - In the UK, it is recommended that HIV treatment should be started when your CD4 cell count is about 350.

-- However, many doctors have been interested in offering a relatively short-course (three months) After HIV treatment for people who contracted HIV recently as a means to limit its spread in the body and enhance the immune response.
-Some clinical trials suggest that treatment during primary infection in a less symptomatic period, with rapid suppression of viral load and less viral infection in lymphoid tissue can benefit.
+- However, many doctors have been interested in offering a relatively short-course (three months) after HIV treatment for people who have recently contracted HIV as a means of limiting their spread in the body and enhancing the immune system's response.
+Some clinical trials suggest that treatment during primary infection in a less symptomatic period with rapid suppression of viral load and lower viral infection in lymphoid tissue can bring benefits.

 On the other hand, during primary infection treatment also appears to reverse the decline in CD4 count, which is frequently experienced at this time.
 Some studies even suggest that a longer course of treatment in the early stages of infection can help in preserving some of the "Bodys", Natural ability to fight HIV.
 However, it is unclear how this will affect the long-term prognosis of the people.
 In addition, other studies have failed to find any real benefit, then there is still much uncertainty about this treatment strategy.